nemaload/compeval/README.Docker.md

 The parameters of the executable run in the container have the same semantics as usual; they are valid to use within the container as-is.

-(One would expect the GFS and possibly even the computation directory to be available in the container.
-This is not the case so far due to the limitations of the current docker version so we do some horrid hacks to just make input/output work for now and make no other guarantees.)